burchettm26/dummy-repo/README.md

+# Main Title
 # dummy-repo
-Dummy repository to be used for demonstrating git stuff
+- Dummy repository to be used for demonstrating git stuff

-new stuff.
+- new stuff.